Overview

 <Accordion title="How do I know it's working?">

-* Sync toggle is ON
+* Sync toggle ON

-* At least one dataset selected
+* At least one data point selected

 </Accordion>